-Services that are covered for you What you must pay when you get these services Meals including special diets Regular nursing services • Costs of special care units (such as intensive care or coronary care units) • Drugs and medications • Lab tests • X-rays and other radiology services Necessary surgical and medical supplies • Use of appliances, such as wheelchairs Operating and recovery room costs • Physical, occupational, and speech language therapy • Inpatient substance use disorder services • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney- pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Services that are covered for you What you must pay when you get these services Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance use disorder services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Solis Wellness Plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. • Blood - including storage and administration.
+If Solis Wellness Plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Physician services admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have

 Services that are covered for you What you must pay when you get these services Medicare - Ask !
 This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Limitations /Restrictions: A benefit period starts the day you go into a Medicare-covered inpatient hospital (including psychiatric hospital, long term acute care hospital, and rehabilitation hospital or receive skilled care in a skilled nursing facility (SNF)).
 The benefit period ends when you have not received hospital inpatient services (or skilled care in a SNF) for 60 days in a row.
 If you go into the hospital after one benefit period has ended, a new benefit period begins.
 A benefit period may include multiple admissions.
 A copayment will apply per admission until the benefit is exhausted.
 Referral and/or authorization may be required.
-Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay. \$0 copay per admission for Medicare-covered inpatient hospital psychiatric care.
-The plan covers up to 190 days of inpatient psychiatric hospital care in a lifetime.
-This limitation does not apply to inpatient psychiatric services furnished in a general hospital. care in a lifetime.
-This limitation does not apply to inpatient
+Inpatient services in a psychiatric hospital Covered services include mental health care services that For each Medicare-covered require a hospital stay. inpatient psychiatric hospital stay, you pay: The plan covers up to 190 days of inpatient psychiatric hospital care in a lifetime.
+This limitation does not apply to inpatient stay, you pay:\$30 copay each day, for days 1-5 per admission The plan covers up to 190 days of inpatient psychiatric hospital stay, you pay: \$30 copay each day, for